Combining low FODMAP & low Chemical elimination: part 1

 Take this stir-fry sauce above.

-HIGH FOOD CHEMICALS: large amounts of garlic, capsicum, onion, lime, chilli, ginger and coriander.
-No good for the low chemical elimination diet.
+HIGH FOOD CHEMICALS: Includes capsicum, onion, lime, chilli, ginger and coriander.

 Taking out most commercial sauces will reduce both the FODMAPs as well as food chemicals.

-There are quite a few differences also between these 2 elimination diets such as:
+There are quite a few differences between these 2 elimination diets:

 Pears are the only fruit low in salicylates but are very high FODMAP

-Many vegetables low in salicylate are high in FODMAPs eg leek + Brussel sprouts
+Many vegetables low in salicylate are high in FODMAPs eg leeks & Brussel sprouts

-Chocolate is super high in the natural food chemical: amines so needs to be avoided (big trigger for migraines)
+Chocolate is very high in amines ( a natural food chemical) so needs to be avoided (can be a big trigger for headaches and migraines)

-While legumes are generally fine on the low chemical elimination diet, only canned lentils (drained and rinsed) are low FODMSPs for a normal serve
+While legumes are generally fine on the low chemical elimination diet, only a limited amount of some legumes for example 1/4 cup canned lentils (drained and rinsed) are low FODMAP.

 Despite these differences, a Low FODMAP and low chemical elimination diet can be trialled, but best done with guidance as certain compromises need to be made to promote good nutrition.